 "Change" can't be evaluated in a vacuum.
 Before voters can make an assessment of the wisdom of change, they have to know what's on the table.
 What are they giving up and what can they expect to get in its place?

 And let's face it—it's easier to talk about change than produce it.
 There are lots people who talk the talk, but only a few who have walked the walk.

 Wilberforce: An Agent of Change

 One of the most effective agents of change in his time was William Wilberforce.
 A member of the British Parliament from 1780 to 1825, Wilberforce is a model for anyone who wants to change their culture and create a more just society.
 Through bold leadership, tremendous personal sacrifice, and unflagging effort, Wilberforce changed not only his world, but ours as well.
 His leadership led to the elimination of the slave trade in the British Empire, a change that had enormous social and economic repercussions.
 His achievements spurred the abolitionist movement in our own country and the rest is history.

 Sadly, Wilberforce is little known in contemporary society.
 Heroes are out, pop tarts are in.
 Britney and Paris are household words but Wilberforce is not.
 When people say "May the Force be with you," they aren't talking about William Wilberforce.
 Yet, in the annals of history, Wilberforce is a shining example of a man who lived out his convictions and, in the process, transformed his culture.
-But, as great as his achievements are, perhaps even more impressive is how Wilberforce did what he did.
+But, as great as his achievements are, perhaps even more impressive is how Wilberforce did

 A devout Christian, Wilberforce believed that all men have equal standing under God and that neither race nor ethnicity diminishes human worth.
 He was convinced that Christ died for the slave and the free, and that slavery was not only a terrible tragedy, but also an affront to both God and man.